Programmes, Course units & Tutoring

 The Board of Examiners will subsequently contact you about the possible allocation of facilities; if need be, you will be invited for a meeting.
 When allocating the facilities, it will be indicated whether the facilities are granted to you permanently or for a certain period of time.
 The facility therefore does not has to be applied for each examination period.
 You can find these specifications in the approval letter.

 You are responsible for the timely application of the facility/facilities, handing in the expert statement(s), and the advice of the student counsellor.
 If the application is not done in time, it cannot be guaranteed that the facilities will be arranged for before the examination period.
 Please keep the following deadlines in mind:

 For block 4: 10 May 2024

 1. Arrange for an advice letter by a student counsellor.Should you need facilities for a short period, this step can be skipped (e.g. arm in plaster).
 In some cases it will be necessary to make an appointment with a student counsellor, and in others your application can be taken care of digitally.
 The correct procedure can be found via www.formdesk.nl/rug/examfacilities.

 Organising examination facilities is very labour intensive.
-Should you therefore decide to not participate in an examination you registered for, you need to inform the department responsible for the course or the department dealing with the facilities, as specified in the approval letter.
+Should you therefore decide to not participate in an examination you registered for, you need to inform the secretariat of the department responsible for the course or the department dealing with the facilities, as specified in the approval letter.
 Not informing the organisation might mean that the facilities cannot be offered to you any more in the future or that the costs incurred will be invoiced to you.